Finding Theme Communities from Database Networks: Theme Community Finding

 \nop{ Algorithm~\ref{Alg:apriori} shows how we generate the length-$k$ candidate patterns and prune unqualified patterns in an Apriori-like manner.
 According to the second property of Proposition~\ref{Prop:pam}, for two patterns $p_1$ and $p_2$, if $p_1 \subset p_2$ and $p_1$ is unqualified, then $p_2$ is unqualified and can be immediately pruned without running Algorithm~\ref{Alg:mptd} on $G_{p_2}$.
 As a result, we perform efficient pattern pruning by retaining only the length-$k$ candidate patterns whose length-$(k-1)$ sub-patterns are all qualified patterns.
 Specifically, step 3 generates a possible length-$k$ candidate pattern $p^k$ by merging two length-$(k-1)$ qualified patterns $\{p^{k-1}, q^{k-1}\}$.
 Step 4 retains $p^k$ as a candidate pattern if all its length-$(k-1)$ sub-patterns are qualified. }

-Comparing with the baseline TCS in Section~\ref{sec:tcs}, TCFA achieves a good efficiency improvement by effectively pruning a large number of unqualified patterns using the Apriori-like method in Algorithm~\ref{Alg:apriori}.
-However, due to the well known limitation of Apriori~\cite{agrawal1994fast}, the set of candidate patterns $\mathcal{M}^k$ is often very large and still contains many unqualified candidate patterns.
+Comparing with the baseline TCS in Section~\ref{sec:tcs}, TCFA achieves a good efficiency improvement by effectively pruning a large number of unqualified patterns using the Apriori-like method.
+However, due to the limitation of Apriori~\cite{agrawal1994fast}, the set of candidate patterns $\mathcal{M}^k$ is often very large and still contains many unqualified candidate patterns.
 Consequently, Lines 5-9 of Algorithm~\ref{Alg:tcfa} become the bottleneck of TCFA.
-We solve this problem in the next subsection.
+We solve this problem next.

 \nop{ can be identified and removed by running Algorithm~\ref{Alg:mptd} on the corresponding theme networks,

 Thus, checking the qualification of such unqualified patterns in lines 5-9 of Algorithm~\ref{Alg:tcfa} becomes the bottleneck of computational efficiency. }